twallet/habitus/docs/LIFECYCLE.md

 2. **Automatic Actions:**
    - Tracking times are created (1-5 times per tracking)
    - **For recurring trackings:** An initial reminder is automatically created with status `"Upcoming"` (the time is always in the future)
-   - **For one-time trackings:** One reminder is created for each schedule time on the specified date in `frequency.date` (all reminders are created with status `"Upcoming"`)
+   - **For one-time trackings:** Only the earliest reminder is created initially with status `"Upcoming"`.
+Subsequent reminders are created sequentially as previous reminders go pending or are answered.

 ### Tracking Updates